Golfo di Barttti

 Trident No. 3 – April 1951

-A little history: We owe the discovery of the Golfo di Baratti site to Dimitri PHILIPOFF.
-After being part of the Olympic Club adventure, he joined the Club Méditerranée at the beginning of 1951.
-At the request of Gérard Blitz, he was tasked with discovering a site that could accommodate a village.
-The choice of Spain was not retained because the Spanish authorities were dragging their feet, so Italy and more precisely the Tuscan region was chosen for its ease of access, its climate and its Mediterranean coastline.
-Golfo di Baratti was found in 2 days.
-The commune of Piombino, where Baratti beach is located, is politically communist.
-Dimitri PHILIPOFF being of Russian nationality, he was received and treated as a "comrade" by the political authorities of the commune.
-They offered him every facility without worrying about knowing that he had fled the Soviet regime after the Russian revolution!
+The story goes that we owe the discovery of the Golfo di Baratti site to Dimitri Philipoff.
+After being involved with the Club Olympique, he joined Club Med at the beginning of 1951.
+At the request of Gérard Blitz, he was tasked with finding a suitable site for a resort.
+Spain was rejected because the Spanish authorities were dragging their feet, so Italy, and more specifically the Tuscan region, was chosen for its easy access, climate, and Mediterranean coastline.
+Golfo di Baratti was found in two days.
+The municipality of Piombino, where Baratti beach is located, was politically communist.
+Since Dimitri Philipoff was Russian, he was received and treated as a "comrade" by the local political authorities.
+They offered him every possible assistance without any concern that he had fled the Soviet regime after the Russian Revolution!

 Just as with Alcudia, Robert Baudin was responsible for building the facilities.
-The village was imperfect, the sand on the beach was black and sticky to the feet, but this did not prevent the success of Golfo di Baratti.
+The village was imperfect, the beach sand was black and stuck to your feet, but this did not prevent the success of Golfo di Baratti.

 The village closed in 1956.

-Personalities who have marked the history of Baratti and Club Méditerranée.
+Personalities who have left their mark on the history of Baratti and Club Med.

 Dimitri PHILIPOFF: Discoverer of the site in 1951 and village chief until 1956.

-Jean Pierre BECRET: was appointed interim village chief during Dimitri PHILIPOFF's illness
+Jean Pierre BECRET: is appointed acting village chief during Dimitri PHILIPOFF's illness

-Dimitri KOULIKOVSKY: He is a prince of Russian origin.
-In the village, he is the "Transport" man, organizing excursions, and negotiating rates with Tuscan museums.
-He also sets up the entire rail transport organization for the Club Méditerranée in Italy.
+Dimitri KOULIKOVSKI: He is a prince of Russian origin.
+In the village, he is the "Transportation" expert, organizing excursions and negotiating rates with Tuscan museums.
+He also sets up the entire rail transport system for Club Med in Italy.
 In a way, he is the inventor of the Club's special trains.

-Jean BALANDJIAN: Arriving in 1951 in the village as GM, he made a name for himself thanks to his talent as a singer and musician.
-He never left the Club, and in 1955 became village chief of Djerba (the Faithful).
+Jean BALANDJIAN: Arriving in the village in 1951 as a GM (Gentil Membre - Club Manager), he quickly gained recognition for his talent as a singer and musician.
+He never left the Club, and in 1955 became the village chief of Djerba (la Fidèle - the Faithful).

 You can find more photos of Baratti here